kalicharan-n/AI-Farm/README.md

 Import all the node red flows in the folder 'NodeRedFlows' into your NodeRed.
 Once imported, make sure to install/ update the Twilio, watson and openweather API keys.

-If you imported everything correctly, you should see the below pages in your node red application.(Best viewd in mobile phone)
+If you imported everything correctly, you should see the below pages in your node red application.(Best viewd in mobile phone) (Note: Below screenshots were taken after few round of testing.
+That's why you are seeing values)

 #### Home Page
 ![home](/Images/UISample/homepage.png)